New Moon in Virgo

 On the second day of Navaratri we worship Goddess as Brahmacharini, she who practices penance.
 Another form of Parvati and Durga, Brahmacharini is the form of the goddess who endured tapas or austerities (penance) to win the heart of Lord Shiva (representative of sublime consciousness).
 As he was an ascetic dedicated to austere meditations in solitude, the high-born Parvati forsook her father’s wealthy abode and chose the sadhu life of self-discipline and renunciation in order to attain spiritual growth.
 She went to live in the forest, enduring the elements, forgoing food and water, and meditating for eons.
 Brahmacharini is depicted in bare feet, holding a japa mala (prayer beads), and a kamandal (a simple water-pot, often carried by sadhus), and wearing rudrakshas (the bead related to Shiva and renunciation).

 Although fasting is a suitable practice for all nine days of Navaratri (some fasts include milk or milk and fruit), it is especially potent to offer oneself to Goddess by fasting today.
 By worshipping Brahmacharini through simple offerings, prayer, and our own self-discipline, she blesses us with emotional and spiritual strength, and the ability to persevere through hardships.
 She represents and offers us loyalty, devotion, and spiritual growth and wisdom.
 She rules the planet Mars (Mangala), the planet of strength and courage, who assists us in overcoming weakness and practicing yogic discipline.
 The term brahmacharini also refers to female renunciates in the Hindu faith, who choose a life of tapas (austerity) and dedication to the Lord, rather than worldly life.
-The color to wear for the second day of Navaratri is royal blue.

 On the third day of Navaratri we celebrate Goddess as Chandraghanta, a powerful form of Durga.
 She wears a half-Moon (Chandra) in the shape of a bell (ghanta) oh her forehead.
 Riding a lion or a tiger, she has 10 arms in which she holds many weapons, as well as a japa mala, a lotus, a kamandal, and mudras (hand-positions) offering blessings and protection.
 Posed as a warrioress, she is ready to destroy the obstacles and enemies of her devotees.
 She rules the planet Venus (Shukra), and is truly a gentle goddess.
 Chandraghanta is full of love and compassion, and wants to bestow happiness and prosperity on those who worship her.
 This form of the Divine Mother brings us courage as well as grace and beauty.
 Worshipping her helps to remove suffering and to grant us serenity.
-The color to wear for the third day of Navaratri is yellow.

 Fourth Day of Navaratri: Goddess as Kushmanda